luminarily/bookofmormon/_posts/2017-03-09-king-men-shadow.md

 It's important to know what's *really* happening in world, otherwise you open yourself up to being deceived not knowing which side is by and large engendering and inciting violence and social unrest.

-> "The hardest part of explaining propaganda to people is getting them to accept they've been duped." - Justin King
+	"The hardest part of explaining propaganda to people is getting them to accept they've been duped."
+	- Justin King

 Why does this concept encounter such resistance?
 Why do people immediately put up their defenses when they are told to acknowledge correlation?
 Why do they automatically say "correlation does not prove causation," as if this statement proves there is no causation-connection?
 What do they mean?

 But, I digress.

 Now what?
-Well, we must pay the price of dissension and lawlessness.
+We pay the price of dissension and lawlessness.

 Due to the king-men, the Lamanite army was [able to take many Nephite cities][15].
 Many lives were lost as a bloody trail followed the Lamanite advance.
 However, Moroni's decisive courage to face [Gadianton's followers][16] directly enabled the Nephites to stabilize the situation and regain control.

 > 16 Yea, **had it not been for the war which broke out among ourselves**; yea, were it not for these **king-men**, who caused so much bloodshed among ourselves; yea, at the time we were contending among ourselves, *if we had united our strength as we hitherto have done; yea, had it not been for the desire of power and authority which those king-men had over us; had they been true to the cause of our freedom, and united with us, and gone forth against our enemies*, instead of taking up their swords against us, which was the cause of so much bloodshed among ourselves; yea, if we had gone forth against them in the strength of the Lord, **we should have dispersed our enemies**, for it would have been done, according to the fulfilling of his word.
 >
 > [Alma 60:16][13]

-##### The longer the shadow government (king-men) continue the wreak havoc on our democracy, the more difficult it will be (if not impossible) to restore the Republic.

 [7]: https://www.lds.org/scriptures/bofm/alma/51.4-5?lang=eng#3
 [8]: https://www.lds.org/scriptures/bofm/alma/51.6-7?lang=eng#5